How to set up a business in the Netherlands

 These types of businesses are less risky because they are legal entities.
 This means that should your business incur debt, you won't be liable for them.
 Of course, there are some exceptions to this; if it's found that you've performed reckless actions, committed fraud, or have gravely mismanaged the funds, and this has led to the company's debts, then you'll personally be responsible for paying back the money.

-Setting up an incorporated business will be a little more complicated than an unincorporated one.
+Setting up an incorporated business in the Netherlands will be a little more complicated than an unincorporated one.
 First, you need a notary to draw up a contract.
 They also need to register your business at the KvK on your behalf.
 You'll receive an RSIN number when registered, which is like a BSN (Dutch Social Security number) for your startup.

 Freelancers